 We accept portfolios of up to six (6) pieces of visual art.
-Please submit images as high-resolution .PNG files.
+Please submit images as high-resolution .JPEG and .PNG files.

 As a graduate student-run organization, we are unable to offer financial compensation for online publications.
 We will, however, nominate for major awards and continuously promote contributors’ work via social media.